 Other listings from the Pennsylvania Federal Surplus Property Program include a variety of nail clippers, FitBits and Apple AirPods.
 All of these listings are categorized as “confiscated/forfeited/personal property” on the GovDeals website.

+Farbstein told Motherboard that any profit made from these sales goes to the state, not TSA.
+Troy Thompson, press secretary of the Pennsylvania Department of General Services, told Motherboard that the Pennsylvania Federal Surplus Property Program has always been “profitable.”
+He estimates that the program, which has been running since 2004, has earned millions of dollars over the years.
 Cars, tools, airplanes, and more from government agencies across the country are available on GovDeals.
 A quick search of the “confiscated/forfeited/personal property” category shows listings such as diamond jewelry being sold by Knox County, Tennessee, an Apple iPad of unknown condition being sold by the Jessup, Maryland Police Department, and a stainless steel Rolex from the Kenton, Kentucky County Fiscal Court that is currently bidding for $9,200.